Edw590/3DMazeMod/README.md

 So the project is written in C + Inline Assembly.
 The Inline Assembly is to patch directly the EXE, while C code is called from the Assembly instructions.
 I took ideas and functions from F1DP.

+Note: to get some functions to be accessible from the EXE, I had to find a way to insert the references to the functions in the EXE (to the PE's IID) - I used `IIDKing 2.01` by SantMat as suggested by the book `Portable Executable File Format - A Reverse Engineer View`.
+Later I realized the functions were no longer needed and so I removed all references again, but the program was very useful to test other approaches until I got to the working one.

 ## License
 This project is licensed under Apache 2.0 License -  [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).